Rootfin

 • How to Enroll in a Manhattan Life Medicare Supplement Insurance Plan

-Manhattan Life is a subsidiary of Manhattan Life Insurance Company (MLIC).
-MLIC was founded in 1850, and is currently headquartered in Houston, Texas.
-Manhattan Life is known for its innovation, including issuing the first group life insurance policy in 1854.
+Manhattan Life company logoManhattan Life is a subsidiary of Manhattan Life Insurance Company (MLIC).
+MLIC was founded in 1850 and is currently headquartered in Houston, Texas.

 Original Medicare is a government program providing health insurance for eligible individuals, and is split into two parts: Part A (hospital benefits) and Part B (outpatient and physician services).

 Medicare was not designed to pay for every medical expense, but to help offset the cost of health care.
-The amounts that Beneficiaries are responsible for are often called “gaps” and can include:
+The amounts that beneficiaries are responsible for are often called “gaps” and can include:

 • Part A Deductible ($1,364 per in 2019)